dgroomes/vscode-playground/README.md

   diff review, I'll always find something to fix/improve and I just press `F4` which jumps to an editor tab at that line.
   I can't quite get the same effect in VS Code but at least I can cycle through the diff with `Next Change` (`Option + F5`).
 * Annoyingly, the keyboard shortcuts to open the sidebar/toolbar things like "Explorer", "Search", "Source Control", etc. do not work to hide them.
-They keyboard shortcuts are not "show/hide" but rather a "show" only.
+The keyboard shortcuts are not "show/hide" but rather a "show" only.
 I want to peek at my changed files and then hide them again and I can't do that by staying on the keyboard.
 There has to be another way...
+* Chords. `Cmd + R` brings puts you into a chorded mode where the editor is awaiting your next key press.
+One chord I use is `Cmd + R, V` to open the preview pane for a Markdown file.
+Interesting!
+I don't dislike modal editors.
+It gives you more "free airspace" for key combos but it does add a level of indirection/complexity.

 ## Wish List

 This is a list of things I wish to explore, answer and/or implement.

+* [ ] Get a Python program working (which build tool?)
+* [ ] Get an NPM-based TypeScript program working
+* [ ] Create a launch configuration (I have a working one but I haven't explored the feature enough).
+* [ ] Describe how to run the project in debug mode.
+* [ ] IN PROGRESS Cursor?
+Document some observations about the controls and interaction of AI things like auto-completion, inline chat, etc.
+  I want to compress the workflow where possible, and get leverage out of the LLM-powered actions.
+   * DONE (fixed; had to subscribe to pro) Cursor doesn't have the Copilot-style auto-complate enabled by default.
+I think it's called Cursor Tab?
+* [ ] Explore .cursorrules files.
+And is there a more standard-based name for this type of context file?

+## Finished Wish List Items

 * [x] DONE Get a dev container working
 * [x] DONE Get a Gradle-based Java program working